sricharanand/TaskTrekJava/README.md

 ## Overview

-A gamified task manager inspired by Google Tasks & Duolingo, where users manage courses and tasks — earning XP and levels as they complete them.
+A gamified productivity tracker for students inspired by Google Tasks & Duolingo, with course and task management — gamified with XP and levels.
 Built with Spring Boot in Java.

 Users can:-